Skip to content

 • extra: Extra request body parameters.

 • include_reasoning_in_request: Whether to include reasoning_content in assistant messages sent to the API.
-Support deepseek-v3.2 or others.
+Supports deepseek-v3.2 and similar models.

 Thanks to